 This topic will discuss the demerit point system in Alberta.

-Demerit points will begin to accumulate on your license from the date of conviction, and will remain on your driving record for 2 years from the date of conviction.
+Demerit points will begin to accumulate on your licence from the date of conviction and will remain on your driving record for 2 years from the date of conviction.
+The date of conviction is the date in which you pay the fine or are found guilty/guilty in absence, not the date on which you received the fine.

 You will receive 7 demerit points for: